 Services offered by Iconiq Capital

-As a boutique firm with exclusive clientele, the services offered by Iconiq Capital are tailored to meet the needs of these clients.
+As a boutique firm with a largely exclusive clientele, the services offered by Iconiq Capital are tailored to meet the needs of these clients.
 Many of the services offered by Iconiq Capital are designed to help individuals manage their wealth more effectively and take advantage of various opportunities that might not be available to the general public.

 Some of the services offered by Iconiq Capital include: